dgroomes/intellij-plugin-playground/shared-environment-variables-plugin/README.md

     decide to redefine the source sets as just `src/` and `resources/`.
 I'm down for that.
 [Example](https://github.com/JetBrains/educational-plugin/blob/a15bccbe66bb4c6d9bccaf68d7e8a4668dc1b922/build.gradle.kts#L169).
     In general, the status quo (albeit verbose) is effective and consistent, but we're in learning and experimenting mode.
 Try new things.
-  * Make sure Kotlin works.
+  * DONE Make sure Kotlin works.
 Convert dgroomes.SharedEnvVarsToolWindowFactory to Kotlin.
 * [ ] Do it.